 No problems, we can add you!
 Please contact us and we will send you a basic registration form.

 Our school or early learning service has changed its name but the old name is listed.
 How can we change it?

 Yes.
 Please contact us and we can update the name of your school or early learning service.

-If all of the above steps have been completed but you still can’t download and print your RAP, please contact us and we can assist.
+If you still can’t download and print your RAP, please contact us.